DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/2 Reading Data/3 Data Transformation/0 Select Expressions.md

-The [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/') supports the [select](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/select.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#select') option intended to specify the structure of an item of the array being loaded.
-The DataSource passes the value of this option to the underlying Store when loading data.
+The [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/') supports the [select](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/select.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#select') property intended to specify the structure of an item of the array being loaded.
+The DataSource passes the value of this property to the underlying Store when loading data.
 Therefore, this data transformation can be performed on the server side if the Store supports it.

 To consider a select expression syntax, begin by creating an array of sample data.